 Undergraduate travel and tourism degrees are commonplace.
-They can be studied as standalone qualifications or combined with other business-related subjects such as finance, accounting, management or human resources (HR), or with widely spoken languages such as French, Spanish or Italian.
+They can be studied as standalone qualifications or combined with other subjects.
+For example, travel and tourism programmes often overlap with hospitality courses or can be taken in conjunction with business-related subjects such as finance, accounting, management or human resources (HR).
+Travel and tourism degrees are also often combined with language courses such as French, Spanish or Italian.

-Coventry University, Glasgow Caledonian University and the universities of Strathclyde, Sunderland and Surrey consistently rank highly for travel and tourism courses in university league tables.
-These institutions provide the following programmes:
+Coventry University, Ulster University and the universities of Lincoln, Strathclyde, Sunderland and Westminster rank highly for travel and tourism programmes in university league tables.
+These institutions provide the following courses:

 - Coventry University - BA Tourism and Hospitality Management.

-- Glasgow Caledonian University - BA International Business and Tourism Management.
+- University of Lincoln - BA International Tourism Management.

-- University of Strathclyde - BA Accounting and Hospitality and Tourism Management, BA Business Enterprise and Hospitality and Tourism Management, BA Business Law and Hospitality and Tourism Management, BA French and Hospitality and Tourism, BA Hospitality and Tourism Management, BA Human Resources Management and Hospitality and Tourism Management, BA Management and Hospitality and Tourism Management, BA Marketing and Hospitality and Tourism Management, BA Spanish and Hospitality and Tourism Management.
+- University of Strathclyde - BA Accounting and Hospitality and Tourism Management, BA Business Enterprise and Hospitality and Tourism Management, BA Business Law and Hospitality and Tourism Management, BA French and Hospitality and Tourism, BA Hospitality and Tourism Management, BA Human Resource Management and Hospitality and Tourism Management, BA Management and Hospitality and Tourism Management, BA Marketing and Hospitality and Tourism Management, BA Spanish and Hospitality and Tourism.

-- University of Sunderland - BSc Tourism Management, BSc International Tourism and Hospitality Management.
+- University of Sunderland - BSc Tourism and Aviation Management, BSc Tourism Management.

 Postgraduate travel and tourism courses